sahajre/goFAQ/README.md

 # goFAQ
-The go programming language introduction in the form of questions and answers.
+The Go programming language introduction in the form of questions and answers.

 ## Why you have created this Go FAQ?

 This document is created using my own Go notes.
-The official Go website (https://golang.org/) has very good documentation.
+The official Go website (https://golang.org/) has very good documentation, including [FAQ] (https://golang.org/doc/faq).

 I'm trying to keep my notes simple and concise.
-I belive these notes will help beginners to get familiar with Go quickly.
+I believe these notes will help beginners to get familiar with Go quickly.
 Therefore, sharing here.
 Contributions and suggestions are most welcomed!

 ## What is Go?